May You Have Enough

 enough wealth to meet your needs and one thing more;

-enough determination to make each day a more wonderful day than the one before.
+enough determination to make each day a more wonderful day

 'Having enough' really reminded me how similar our society today is with the Israelites of Jeremiah's day.
 Like the Israelites, we seem to never have enough.
 We don't worship Baal and other stone carvings, no, our culture has a more subtle relationship with idolatry.
 Our idols are anything that we spend more time and effort focusing on other than God.
 So many things of this world lure us away from God.
 Because of this, we often tend to forget what is most important.
 Our relationship with God should be the number one thing, of the utmost importance in our lives.
 Our world glorifies the thrill that comes from wealth, competition, the persuit of pleasure, and it ignores the sin that is often associated with these thrills.